Juniper/contrail/doc/agent.md

 Service reads configuration from YAML file on path specified `--config-file` flag.
 Required fields are defined in [source code](../pkg/agent/agent.go) as the `Config` structure.

 Example configuration can be found [here](../integration/agent.yml).

 ## Running

 Start Agent specifying configuration file path:

 	contrail agent -c <config-file-path>

+or You can start agent in server process

+	contrail server -c <config-file-path> -a <agent-config-file>